How It Works

 Score Decay — Knowledge Has a Half-Life

 Understanding scores aren't static.
-They decay when the world changes around a node — because in epistemology, knowledge that hasn't been re-verified against current evidence is no longer justified belief:
+They decay when the world changes around a node — because in epistemology, knowledge that hasn't been re-verified against current evidence is no longer justified belief.

 EventEffectRationale